buraksezer/olric/README.md

 * **Bulk string reply**: the old value stored at the key.

+### Locking

+**Important:** The lock provided by DMap implementation is approximate and only to be used for non-critical purposes.

+The DMap implementation is already thread-safe to meet your thread safety requirements.
+When you want to have more control on the concurrency, you can use **DM.LOCK** command.
+Olric borrows the locking algorithm from Redis.
+Redis authors propose the following algorithm:

+> The command <SET resource-name anystring NX EX max-lock-time> is a simple way to implement a locking system with Redis.
+>
+> A client can acquire the lock if the above command returns OK (or retry after some time if the command returns Nil), and remove the lock just using DEL.
+>
+> The lock will be auto-released after the expire time is reached.
+>
+> It is possible to make this system more robust modifying the unlock schema as follows:
+>
+> Instead of setting a fixed string, set a non-guessable large random string, called token.
+> Instead of releasing the lock with DEL, send a script that only removes the key if the value matches.
+> This avoids that a client will try to release the lock after the expire time deleting the key created by another client that acquired the lock later.

+Equivalent of `SETNX` command in Olric is `DM.PUT dmap key value NX`.
+DM.LOCK command are properly implements the algorithm which is proposed above.

+You should know that this implementation is subject to the clustering algorithm.
+So there is no guarantee about reliability in the case of network partitioning.
+I recommend the lock implementation to be used for efficiency purposes in general, instead of correctness.

+**Important note about consistency:**

+You should know that Olric is a PA/EC (see [Consistency and Replication Model](#consistency-and-replication-model)) product.
+So if your network is stable, all the operations on key/value pairs are performed by a single cluster member.
+It means that you can be sure about the consistency when the cluster is stable.
+It's important to know that computer networks fail occasionally, processes crash and random GC pauses may happen.
+Many factors can lead a network partitioning.
+If you cannot tolerate losing strong consistency under network partitioning, you need to use a different tool for locking.

+See [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) and [Jepsen Analysis on Hazelcast 3.8.3](https://hazelcast.com/blog/jepsen-analysis-hazelcast-3-8-3/) for more insight on this topic.

 #### DM.LOCK

 DM.LOCK sets a lock for the given key.
 The acquired lock is only valid for the key in this DMap.